m4cr0m4l/nc.py/README.md

 curl -LO https://raw.githubusercontent.com/m4cr0m4l/nc.py/master/nc.py
 ```

 Additionally, pre-built binaries are available in the [releases section](https://github.com/m4cr0m4l/nc.py/releases) for Windows, Linux, and macOS.
-These binaries are created using PyInstaller, so it is not necessary to have Python installed on your system to run the script.
+The script is obfuscated with PyArmor and packed with PyInstaller, generating the executable, so it is not necessary to have Python installed on your system to run the script.
 You can simply download the appropriate binary for your operating system and execute it directly.

 ## Usage